class Adw::Breakpoint

 Each setter has a target object, a property and a value.
 When a breakpoint is applied, each setter sets the target property on their target object to the specified value, and reset it back to the original value when it's unapplied.

-For more complicated scenarios, Breakpoint::#apply
+For more complicated scenarios, Breakpoint::#apply and

-can be used instead.
+Breakpoint::#unapply can be used instead.

-Breakpoints can be used within #Window
+Breakpoints can be used within #Window, #ApplicationWindow,

-#Dialog
+#Dialog or #BreakpointBin.

-Adw::Breakpoint
+Adw::Breakpoint as Gtk::Buildable:

-supports specifying its condition via the <condition>
+Adw::Breakpoint supports specifying its condition via the <condition>

 element.
 The contents of the element must be a string in a format accepted by

-It also supports adding setters via the <setter>
+It also supports adding setters via the <setter> element.
+Each <setter>

-attribute specifying the target object, and
+element must have the object attribute specifying the target object, and

-attribute specifying the property name.
+the property attribute specifying the property name.
 The contents of the

 element are used as the setter value.

-derived properties, empty contents are
+For G_TYPE_OBJECT and G_TYPE_BOXED derived properties, empty contents are

-treated as NULL
+treated as NULL.

-comments
+comments attributes.

-Example of an Adw::Breakpoint
+Example of an Adw::Breakpoint UI definition:

 WARNING ⚠️ The following code is in xml ⚠️